kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 In this lab, you, as an admin, will walk through the process of enabling self-service password reset.
 With SSPR enabled, you will then assume the role of a user and go through the process of registering for SSPR and also resetting your password.
 Lastly, you as the admin will be able to view audit logs and usage data & insights for SSPR.

-**Estimated Time**: 15-20 minutes
+## Task 1:  Creating a basic group.

-## Task 1:  In this task, you, as the admin, will add an existing user, Adele Vance, into the SSPRSecurityUsers group.
-Also, you will also need to do a reset the user’s password so that you can do the first-time login, as the user, and register for SSPR.
+In this task, you, as the admin, will add user, Adele Vance, into the SSPRSecurityUsers group.
+Also, you will be resetting the user’s password so that you can do the first-time login, as the user, and register for SSPR.

 1. If you are not already signed into the Azure portal, sign in to the Azure portal at https://portal.azure.com with the Azure credentials.